 The long wait to meet your developing baby is nearly over at month 8 of your pregnancy.
 During this stretch of your last trimester, you will be passing on your antibodies to protect him from illnesses in the future.

-What defenses against diseases does your developing baby have?
+What defenses against diseases does my developing baby have in the 8th month of pregnancy?

 Weeks 31 to 35 of your pregnancy are a critical time for you and your developing baby, as both of your bodies prepare for the birth.
 During these last weeks of pregnancy, you’ll be passing on antibodies in your blood to your developing baby.